Frankxz/Frankxz/README.md

-### Hi there 👋, my name is Robert
+### Hi there ✋🏼, my name is Robert
 #### I am IOS Developer

-I am a junior iOS developer with hands-on experience ✋🏼 I am well versed in the Swift.
-Everyday I develop my own projects or study the possibilities of the language and modern frameworks.
+I am a junior iOS developer with hands-on experience ! 🐸 I am well versed in the Swift ✌🏻
+Everyday I develop my own projects or study the possibilities of the language and modern frameworks. 📚

 **Skills**